nitish2112/website/content/post/gem5-minor-cpu/index.md

 LSQ::tryToSend(LSQRequest* request) {
   dacachePort.sendTimingRequest(request->packet);
   // Set the state of the request appropriately depending on success or failure.
 }

+LSQ::recvTimingResp(Packet* response) {
+  // the packet for memory requests contain LSQRequest pointers (can think of
+  // ids associated to each request that has been sent so far).
+  // These LSQRequests are stored in transfers queue.
+When a memory response
+  // is received the corresponding entry is searched in transfers queue and
+  // its status is set to Complete.
+In real hardware this process should be
+  // to search for the corresponding id location and then flip the status bit.
+  // Search in a queue can be done using CAM based approach. response->popSenderState()->setStatus(Complete);
+}

 LSQ::StoreBuffer::step() {